SumiSastri/kodiri-kodflix-MERN/README.md

 - Learning objectives
 - What is the front-end
 - What is the back-end
-- How do the front-end and backe-end communicate?
+- How do the front-end and back-end communicate?
 - What is JSON
 - What is Ajax & async JavaScript
 - What is the JavaScript Event Loop